wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 The authors have discussed this idea with many people, and have likely forgotten to acknowledge and credit many of them.
 If we discussed this with you, and you are not listed, please please let us know and we'll add you.

+This work has been founded upon previous documents.
+These include
+{{RFC7706}} and {{RFC8806}} authored by Warren Kumari and Paul Hoffman and "On Eliminating Root Nameservers from the DNS" {{NOROOTS}} by Mark Allman.

 The authors would like to thank Joe Abley, Vint Cerf, John Crain, Marco Davids, Paul Hoffman, Peter Koch, Matt Larson, Florian Obser, Swapneel Patnekar, Puneet